Paulelo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script 9-John_Doe, grants certain permissions to file hello Script 10-mirror_permissions, mirror permissions from a file to file hello Script 12-directory_permissions, creates a directory and specify the permission
+Script 9-John_Doe, grants certain permissions to file hello Script 10-mirror_permissions, mirror permissions from a file to file hello Script 12-directory_permissions, creates a directory and specify the permission Script 13-change_group, changes the group ownership of file hello to school